joseorono/clean-my-history/README.md

 # About Section

-Chrome Extension to remove any blemishes (Social Media posts, Memes, NSFW sites...) from your browser history,
+Productivity Tool for Chrome Extension that allows you to to remove any blemishes (Social Media posts, Memes, NSFW sites...) from your browser history, current tabs, etc.

 This is a Browser Extension project bootstrapped with [`plasmo init`](https://www.npmjs.com/package/plasmo).